-this is one of the spices that has been known since ancient times for its color, taste and medicinal properties.
-This exotic spice is also cultivated in southern Europe and is now practiced in many countries around the world, especially in Spain, Italy, France, Greece, Turkey, Iran, and in India and Kashmir.
+this is one of the spices that has been known since ancient times for its color, taste, and medicinal properties.
+This exotic spice is also cultivated in southern Europe and is now practiced in many countries around the world, especially in Spain, Italy, France, Greece, Turkey, Iran, and India, and Kashmir.

 75,000 saffron blossoms are needed to produce one kilogram of spice.
 Saffron is usually harvested by hand.
 Due to the difficulty of harvesting saffron, it is one of the most expensive plants in the world.

-As mentioned, excessive consumption of saffron is harmful and reduces blood pressure and excessive blood thinning, vomiting, decreased heart rate, nosebleeds, bleeding eyelids and lips and causes dizziness, lethargy, Jaundice and other dangerous complications can even lead to death.
+As mentioned, excessive consumption of saffron is harmful and reduces blood pressure and excessive blood thinning, vomiting, decreased heart rate, nosebleeds, bleeding eyelids and lips and causes dizziness, lethargy, Jaundice, and other dangerous complications that can even lead to death.